Articles on: Settings & configurations

 This event fires when:

-• A visitor accepts or rejects the cookie banner
+• A visitor accepts or rejects cookies

 It does not fire on a first visit before the visitor has made a choice.